 - Request a Call

-At Hotel California by The Sea’s addiction and trauma therapy, our addiction experts understood this early on in the development of a comprehensive program designed specifically for those in need of trauma and addiction recovery.
-By incorporating numerous treatments for healing early childhood trauma and adult trauma, our clients have a better chance of maintaining abstinence from drugs and alcohol.
+At Hotel California by The Sea, addiction and trauma therapy provides a well-rounded treatment path for all patients.
+Our addiction experts understand the importance of a comprehensive program designed specifically for clients in need of trauma and addiction recovery.
+By including trauma-specific treatments, our clients have a better chance of maintaining abstinence from drugs and alcohol.

 What is Trauma?

 The long-term effects of trauma usually go hand-in-hand with the development of an alcohol and substance use disorder.
-Traumatic experiences cause chemical changes in the brain and some studies suggest trauma can activate genes in a person’s body that are associated with the development of mental illness.
+Traumatic experiences cause chemical changes in the brain.
+Some studies suggest trauma can activate genes in a person’s body that are associated with the development of mental illness.
 Trauma is a condition relative to its sufferer, meaning it manifests in different ways depending on the individual at hand.

 Is there a parallel between Addiction and Trauma Therapy?

-PTSD and addiction often occur alongside each other and research show exposure to trauma during early childhood is a leading risk factor for the chances of developing an addiction to substances during adulthood.
-An individual experiencing feelings of fear, anxiety, and other distressing emotions of PTSD are more likely to seek comfort and self-medicate with drugs and alcohol.
+PTSD and addiction often occur alongside each other.
+Research shows exposure to trauma during early childhood is a leading risk factor for developing an addiction to substances during adulthood.
+A person experiencing feelings of fear and other distressing emotions of PTSD is more likely to self-medicate with drugs and alcohol.
 They turn to substances to help them regulate, control their emotions and mask the pain of their traumatic experience.

-The certified clinical addiction professionals at Hotel California by The Sea’s addiction and trauma therapy, understand the importance of helping our clients build effective emotional coping skills.
-This is especially prioritized when assisting patients dealing with trauma related addiction.
-Our PTSD and addiction treatment will help patients improve the ability to manage painful feelings and build a strong support network through evidenced based treatments.
+Clinical specialists at Hotel California by The Sea understand the importance of helping clients build effective emotional coping skills.
+This is especially prioritized when assisting patients through addiction and trauma therapy.
+Our PTSD and addiction treatment helps patients improve their ability to manage painful feelings and build a strong support network.
 The goal for our patients is to achieve a well-rounded approach to healing their trauma and substance abuse addiction.

 Signs to look for in Trauma and Addiction Recovery